michmech/michmech.github.io/falsehoods-about-languages/index.md

    <details>
     <summary>Explain...</summary>

     This distinction exists only in some writing systems, notably the Latin alphabet (used in English and many other European languages), the Cyrillic alphabet (Russian etc.) and the Greek alphabet.
-It doesn't exist in the alphabets used for writing Arabic, Hebrew, Chinese, Korean etc.
+It doesn’t exist in the alphabets used for writing Arabic, Hebrew, Chinese, Korean etc.

   </details>